-Obtained a copy of the budget and amended budget for the General Fund.
-However, the budget was not legally adopted in accordance with LA R.S.
-39:1301 et seq.
-Further, the Marshal did not adopt a budget for the Special Revenue Fund for the fiscal year.
+Obtained a copy of the budget and all amendments for the General Fund.
+However, the Marshal did not adopt a budget for the Special Revenue Fund for the fiscal year.

 7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.